Written By: Vahid Moradi

-The professionals at CJ Charles know how valuable your ring is to you, and we want to help you turn that perceived retail value into a real value that you can use moving forward.
+The professionals at CJ Charles know the sentimental value wedding ring holds, and we want to help you turn that perceived retail value into a real value that you can use moving forward.

-Let's take a look at how CJ Charles is here to help simplify the process of selling your old engagement ring and why selling your ring to CJ Charles is your best bet for top dollar on your ring.
+Let's take a look at how CJ Charles is here to help simplify the process of selling your old engagement ring and why selling your ring to CJ Charles over other buyers is your best bet for top dollar on your diamond jewelry ring.

 1) An Appraisal Of The Ring

 2) A separate GIA diamond grading report for the center stone or main stone in the ring

 3) An appointment with a licensed jeweler like CJ Charles

 4) An emotional detachment to the ring (this may be the hardest requirement of the bunch)

 DO I NEED TO GET MY ENGAGEMENT RING APPRAISED?

 An appraisal is not necessarily mandatory for reselling your diamond engagement ring, but it is a good idea to get one.
 Use a third-party appraisal service as the local jeweler or jewelry store you are selling the ring to will also have the ring appraised.
 Having two separate appraisals to compare and contrast is a good idea as it will reveal a middle ground for where the ring should likely be sold.